DRZ400 Taillight and License Plate Bracket Installation

 Installation of the ProCycle DRZ400 taillight and license plate bracket is pretty simple, but we thought we would help you with some of the finer points.

-Please click on each image to see a larger image with instructions!
+Please click on any image to see a larger version

 8mm wrench or socket, 10mm socket and wrench, 5mm allen wrench, wire cutters and crimping tool (for butt connectors).

 - Remove the two bolts that hold the rear rack and seat on.
-Be sure and keep track of all your hardware!
-(See image below.)
+Be sure and keep track of all your hardware.